Ballot language:Charter Change made to existing documents, resolutions, or ordinances Related to the Boulder Arts Commission

 What it means: Should the Arts Commission add two members — from the current five — for a total of seven members?

 Who is supporting?
 The city’s Arts Commission requested the change earlier this year in annual feedback to city council.
-Members are currently struggling with the workload, including the The final stage of delivering electricity to homes and businesses. of grants to local artists and organizations.
+Members are currently struggling with the workload, including the distribution of grants to local artists and organizations.